Vue West End

 9 people favorited this theater

 Originally on this site was a playhouse theatre, Daly’s Theatre, which was opened on 27th June 1893 and designed by architect Spencer Chadwick.
 It was closed on 25th September 1937, and was purchased by Warner Bros. to be demolished.
 Warner’s built the new Warner Theatre on the site which opened on 12th October 1938 with Errol Flynn in “The Adventures of Robin Hood”.

 The architects of the Warner Theatre were E.A.
 Stone and T.R.
 Somerford.
 The frontage was faced with reconstructed marble with a large relief panel by sculptor Bainbridge Copnall in each corner depicting spirits of sight and sound.
 There is a large central tower feature in a concave recess bearing the ‘Warner’ name.
 The 1,789 seat cinema was equipped with a 3Manual Compton organ.
+Many premiere’s were held at the Warner Theatre, including on 16th November 1967 a Royal European Charity Premiere of “Camelot” starring Richard Harris, which was attended by HRH the Princes Margaret.
 The original Warner Theatre was twinned in 1970 and by 1981 there were 5-screens inside the building and it was known was the Warner West End.
 The auditorium section of the original Warner Theatre was demolished in the mid-1990’s.

 Nine new auditoriums were built behind the original facade.
 In 2010 the seating capacities in the screens are: Screen 1: 177, Screen 2: 126, Screen 3: 300, Screen 4: 298, Screen 5: 414, Screen 6: 264, Screen 7: 410, Screen 8: 180 and Screen 9: 303.